stk-kriging/contrib-cork/README.md

 ## What is this?

-This directory contains some code & data associated with the paper:
+This software package contains some code & data associated with the paper:

 Julien Bect (‡), Niklas Georg (†,§), Ulrich Römer (†), Sebastian Schöps (§),
 __Rational kernel-based interpolation for complex-valued frequency response functions__,